Some of football's biggest names have been recognised by the British monarchy for their services to the game.

 Among those who to have been rewarded with the honour are David Beckham, Brian Clough and Gary Lineker.

-Jack Charlton, who was part of England's 1966 World Cup-winning team, has been awarded an OBE, which is sure to be a discussion topic with his brother Sir Bobby Charlton.
+Jack Charlton, who was part of England's 1966 World Cup-winning team, has been awarded an OBE, which is sure to have been a discussion topic with his brother Sir Bobby Charlton.